GetPerspectdev/perspect-scores/README.md

 With Perspect, each developer is a significant player in their narrative and the broader journey towards a decentralized future.
 Their actions and contributions aren't just steps in their personal growth, but integral parts of a larger transformative picture.
 Perspect is more than a tool—it's a revolution, a celebration of the individual's power to create, innovate, and leave a lasting impact.

 ## How can I help?
 Check out the issues page and start to contribute!
-Please join our [Slack Community]{https://join.slack.com/t/perspectdev/shared_invite/zt-1ygljdxk2-Pb_Ubx9obiRSFtaFtubpLQ} to ask any questions and learn more.
+Also go to the Discussion section to share ideas and explore other discussions in progress.

 <!--